• Skip to primary navigation

 You can expect them to lay daily, even in winter.

-Quail are also faster to grow and mature as soon as within 35 days.
+Quail are also faster to grow and mature within 35 days.
 But that depends on what breeds of quails you keep.

 They start laying eggs anywhere between 6 and 12 weeks.
 So, it’s worth investing for temporary and small homestead or farm owners who want to get quick yields and profits.